The Temptations: Autobiography and induction into the Rock and Roll Hall of Fame: 1983–1989

+The Temptations in 1984.
+From left: Woodson, Franklin, Tyson (bottom), Williams, Street.

 By this time, The Temptations' releases were no longer performing well on the pop charts, though some singles still made the R&B Top 20.
 "Love on My Mind Tonight", a single from Surface Thrills, charted at no. 17.

 The lineup of Franklin, Williams, Street, Tyson, and Edwards proved to be short-lived.
 The five performed on Motown 25 and released the direct to video The Temptations: Live in Concert (filmed at Harrah's Atlantic City).
 The album Back to Basics, released later in 1983, was the first album featuring Ron Tyson on lead.
 The song "Sail Away", produced by a returning Norman Whitfield and featuring Ron Tyson's first lead vocal, peaked at no. 13 on the US R&B chart.

 In addition, a then-relatively unknown singer/musician, Ali-Ollie Woodson was featured on one track, "Stop the World Right Here (I Wanna Get Off)".
 Woodson was a Detroit native who had been a potential candidate to replace Dennis Edwards back in 1977.
 Meanwhile, Edwards (who also had his share of lead vocals on the Back to Basics album) was fired again in 1983, for missing rehearsals or showing up hungover.
 He then attempted a second solo career, scoring a hit with the 1984 single "Don't Look Any Further", a duet with Siedah Garrett.